-The 16th-century castle sits in the village of Kounice in the Nymburk district of the country’s Central Bohemian Region and is on the market via Adam Schnack for €6.8m.
-Though in a state of disrepair, it comes with planning permission from the municipal authorities to redevelop it as 52 apartments with retail and leisure facilities.
+The 16th-century property sits in the village of Kounice in Nymburk, Central Bohemian Region, and is on the market via Adam Schnack for €6.8m.
+It’s in an obvious state of disrepair but the whopping site comes with planning permits from the municipal authorities to be reborn as 52 apartments with retail and leisure facilities included.

-Extensive renovation work will be necessary to bring the crumbling castle back to its best.
-Some 33 apartments are planned for the main building with 19 in the left wing, and the structure’s core elements are ‘in good condition’ according to the agent, including newer roofs and foundations.
+Extensive renovation work will be necessary to bring the crumbling castle back life, but it’s earmarked for conversion with 33 apartments in the main building and 19 in its newer left-wing.
+Despite what the pictures might suggest, the structure’s core elements are said to be ‘in good condition’ according to the agent, including newer roofs and foundations.

-Interior spaces have been gutted over the decades, with exposed beams, wooden floors and ceilings all needing assessment.
-Other ornate details include carved stone statues and arched terraces.
+Most of the interior spaces have been gutted over the decades, with exposed beams, wooden floors and ceilings all needing assessment.
+Other ornate details include carved stone statues and arched terraces, which add kudos to the historic property.

 Alternatively, the Prague property could make for a handsome hotel – planning permission dependent, of course.